top of page

 Comparing Wireless and Wired Sensors

-The primary distinction between wired and wireless vibration sensors lies in their connectivity and installation.
+The primary distinction between wired and wireless vibration sensors resides in their connectivity and installation.

 A wireless vibration sensor is a device that uses wireless communication systems to transmit data, eliminating the need for physical cables and making installation more straightforward and cost-effective.